UN warns of ‘full-scale humanitarian crisis’ in Ethiopia conflict | Malay Mail

 In recent days the TPLF has fired rockets on airports in Ethiopia’s Amhara region, south of Tigray, and in the capital of neighbouring Eritrea.

-The strikes on Asmara in particular have reinforced fears Ethiopia’s conflict could draw in the wider Horn of Africa region. — AFP
+The strikes on Asmara in particular have reinforced fears that Ethiopia’s conflict could draw in the wider Horn of Africa region.

+US Secretary of State Mike Pompeo condemned the strikes while commending “Eritrea’s restraint, which has helped prevent further spreading of the conflict.”

+“We are deeply concerned by this blatant attempt by the TPLF to cause regional instability by expanding its conflict with Ethiopian authorities to neighbouring countries,” Pompeo said. — AFP